 Jo Ann graduated Magna Cum Laude from the University of Southern California with a B.S. in business.
 She is a member of the Economic Club of Chicago and the International Women’s Forum.
-She chairs the steering committee for the Interfaith Youth Core’s President’s Council and she volunteers in Openlands’ Birds in My Neighborhood program.
+She volunteer teaches in Openlands’ Birds in My Neighborhood® program.
 She is a co-founder of Smartfarm of Barrington and she is a member of The Fortnightly of Chicago.

-“When I first came to Chicago, I was at a real estate development firm.
-I was led to conservation through one of my dear friends who introduced me to Jerry Adelmann in 1991.
-Jerry gave me the opportunity to help to coordinate the special planning task force for the Canal Corridor Association.
-Next, I became a stewardship and restoration volunteer and then a board member of Citizens for Conservation in Barrington.
+“When I moved to Illinois, I was led to conservation through one of my dear friends who taught me all about the native plants and birds, and then introduced me to Jerry Adelmann in 1991.
+Jerry gave me the opportunity to help on a planning task force for the Canal Corridor Association.
+During my years in Barrington, I became a stewardship and restoration volunteer, and then a board member of Citizens for Conservation and President of the Barrington Area Conservation Trust.

-“A few years ago, I moved my home from Barrington to Chicago and that was my opportunity to get involved with Openlands.
-What’s exciting about Openlands is the scope.
-It’s very broad.
-There are social issues, conservation issues, concerns for people as well as animals, trees, etc. Openlands puts it all together into one package.
+“In 2012, I moved my home from Barrington to Chicago and that was my opportunity to become more involved with Openlands.
+What’s exciting about Openlands is its scope and broad reach.
+Openlands embraces conservation and land issues, social and urban issues, and especially the people in our region, all together in one package.”

 Asked about where she likes to be outside in the Chicago region, Jo Ann thinks for a moment.
-“I love to go back to Barrington, my old home, particularly to the Forest Preserves there.
+“I love to go back to Barrington, particularly to hike in the Forest Preserves there.
+The bird songs, the stillness, the open space… I miss that.
 In the city, I like to do a lot of cycling really early in the morning.
-I love to get out at 6am and ride down the lakefront to Hyde Park as the sun is rising and there is a feeling of serenity and natural beauty before the city wakes up.
+I get out at 6am and ride down the lakefront to Hyde Park and back, as the sun is rising over the Lake Michigan and before the city wakes up.
+Even from my bike, I can often hear birds singing.”

 - B.S., Universty of Southern California, Marshall School of Business, Magna Cum Laude